 The Inferred Allele Review Sub-committee was formed after the third AIRR-Community meeting in Rockville, MD in December 2017.
 The IARC is responsible for judging the validity of germline immunoglobulin and TCR genes, inferred from RepSeq data.
-It will advise IMGT and the IUIS/IMGT nomenclature committee of their findings.
-It will also work with IMGT to make inferred sequences, and evidence in support of their existence, available to the AIRR community and other researchers.
-The work of the committee will initially focus on human IGHV germline genes, but in 2018 it is hoped that work will commence on the evaluation of other human germline genes, and on mouse and macaque genes.
-Over time, the IARC hopes to establish links with researchers who are defining the germline gene repertoires of other species, and to work with them to define procedures for the evaluation and documentation of inferred genes from all species.
+It advises IMGT and the IUIS/IMGT nomenclature committee of their findings.
+It also reviews inferred sequences, and evidence in support of their existence, and makes this data available to the AIRR community and other researchers through the OGRDB database.
+The work of the committee initially focused on human IGHV germline genes, but it is hoped that work will commence on the evaluation of other germline genes, and species.

-- Begin collating data for inferred human IGHV alleles from interested researchers, to establish the formal submission process, and to begin the evaluation of submitted sequences.
+- Begun collating data for inferred human IGHV alleles from interested researchers, and established a formal submission process.

-- Begin to develop criteria for the review and acceptance of inferred alleles for AIRR-relevant loci other than human IGHV.
+- Developed criteria for the review and acceptance of inferred IGHV alleles.

 Co-leader: Andrew Collins

-Members: Andrew Collins (Co-lead), Martin Corcoran, Mats Ohlin, and Cathrine Scheepers.
+Members: Andrew Collins (Co-lead), Martin Corcoran, William Lees, Mats Ohlin, and Cathrine Scheepers.

-Visit the Germline Database Working Group Project on the B-T.CR Wiki.
+Discussion of some issues arising from activities of the Germline Database Working Group can be found at the B-T.CR Wiki.